Saigopal-07/Balanced-Tree-Clothing-Company/README.md

-                                             Balanced Tree Clothing Company Sales Analysis Welcome to the Balanced Tree Clothing Company's SQL case study!
+                                             Balanced Tree Clothing Company Sales Analysis Welcome to the Balanced Tree Clothing Company's SQL Project!
 For this project, I worked with data from Balanced Tree Clothing Company to analyze their sales performance and generate a basic financial report to share with the wider business.
-Each question can be answered using a single query, but as you are writing the SQL to solve each individual problem, keep in mind how you would generate all of these metrics in a single SQL script which the Balanced Tree team can run each month.
+Each question answered using a single query and generated all of these metrics in a single SQL script which the Balanced Tree team can run each month.

                                              Datasets
 There are 4 datasets available for this case study.